Doctor of Strategic Leadership Degree

 DSL Degree Program Policies

 DSL students will follow all of the Regent University Policies found in the Regent University Catalog and the Regent University Student Handbook.
 Additionally, the School of Business & Leadership requires that all DSL students either be continuously enrolled or on an approved leave of absence.
-Students may register for LDSL863 Doctoral Project Continuation (1 credit) to meet the enrollment requirement in any given semester.
-A leave of absence can be granted for up to one year if the student is incapacitated due to illness or injury, caring for a family member who is incapacitated due to illness or injury, or is in the military and deployed to a war zone.
 Please note that the leave of absence does not extend the seven-year time limit to complete the DSL.
 If you wish a leave of absence, please discuss the option with your advisor.
 For more information and other program specific policies please access our policies page.